1 Wall Street Court: Later use

 In January 1985, British developers London & Leeds acquired the Beaver Building, at which point about 70 percent of the space was vacant.
 After purchasing the building, London & Leeds renamed it One Wall Street Court and renovated the interior, refurbishing the lobby, elevators, and electrical and HVAC systems.
 Inside, the first-floor partition wall was removed and the mezzanine stair was again replaced.
 In addition, various improvements were made to the exterior; new windows and window louvers were installed, the base masonry was painted, and metal lights were fixed.
 The windows in the basement were covered over.
 The building was purchased in 1994 by Cocoa Partners, a limited partnership based in Cohasset, Massachusetts.

 Sometime after the Cocoa Exchange moved out, the commercial space was occupied until 2002 by a large shop called J&R Discount Cigars.
 By mid-2004, 1 Wall Street Court was undergoing conversion into a residential building.
 The conversion was completed around 2006, and the building became a residential condominium development with 126 units.
 A sushi restaurant was also opened at the building's base.
-The building was used as the setting for the exterior shots of the Continental Hotel in the 2014 film John Wick.

-Critical reception
+Impact

 1 Wall Street Court was one of the first tall structures in New York City to use multicolored glazed terracotta.
 Prior to the 1920s, few buildings in the city used this type of material, exceptions including the Madison Square Presbyterian Church and the Broadway–Chambers Building.
 The writer Herbert Croly, in an Architectural Record article, was a proponent of such decoration.
 However, he was critical of its use on 1 Wall Street Court, saying that the tiles did not "harmonize with each other, nor do they constitute a pleasing scheme of decoration for the top stories of a tall building".
 Architects' and Builders' Magazine, conversely, stated that the terracotta panels served "to strengthen the outline of the building and make it a notable feature amid its surroundings".

+The building was used as the setting for the exterior shots of the Continental Hotel in the 2014 film John Wick.
+Nicholas Bernstein, the location manager for the film, said 1 Wall Street Court had been selected because "it was so unique and so cool and so different".

 The New York City Landmarks Preservation Commission made 1 Wall Street Court an official city landmark on February 13, 1996.
 The building was added to the National Register of Historic Places on July 6, 2005.
 In 2007, the building was designated as a contributing property to the Wall Street Historic District, a NRHP district.